borghives/loom/README.md

 Weaves the fabric of information and time into one reality.

 ## North Star
 A tapestry to which ideas are carried into reality swiftly, safely, and simply.
-The two most important concept of such reality is information and time.
+The two most important concept for such reality is information and time.

 ## Goal
 - Lower mental load of coding